sqlasylum/presentation_logical_replication/README.md

 POSTGRES_DB=standby
 ```

+## Starting up Containers
-Once these files are in place In the directory of your docker-compose.yaml file run
+After you have placed these files In the directory of your docker-compose.yaml, then run.

 ``` docker compose up ```